shahidul034/Daily-Expense-iOS/README.md

-First we save our total money.We Entry our total money begining of the month and save our data permantly using UserDefult.
+### First we save our total money.We Entry our total money begining of the month and save our data permanently using UserDefult.
 ```
  @IBAction func saved_total(_ sender: Any) {
         let money = total_money.text?.trimmingCharacters(in: .whitespacesAndNewlines)